VOLUME 3 GENERAL TECHNICAL ADMINISTRATION

 3) Availability to the Administrator.
 In accordance with §

 each employee of, or person used by, the certificate holder who is responsible for maintaining the certificate holder’s records must make

 those records available to the Administrator.
 Any certificate holder who retains an electronic voice recording of en route communications

 must have a method and/or device to provide voice recordings to the Administrator, upon request.

-3-1930 AIRWORTHINESS OF AIRCRAFT.
+3-1939 AIRWORTHINESS OF AIRCRAFT.
 Section

 the dispatch or release of an aircraft unless it is Airworthy and has all required equipment installed, as prescribed in §

 that before an aircraft can be operated, it must have an airworthiness release (or appropriate logbook entry) and be signed by a properly authorized

 person.
 Information regarding compliance with the airworthiness requirements of 14 CFR can be found as follows:

 • Compliance with §

 Volume 10, Chapter 9, Section 1;

 • Compliance with §

 the FAA-approved MEL requirements of §